akto-api-security/tests-library/remediation/COMMAND_INJECTION_MULTIPART_FORM_DATA_HEADER.md

 Ensure that the software is running with the minimum rights necessary in order to function.
 This limits the damage that can be done through a command injection.

 You can adjust these settings in the software's documentation or relevant configuration files.

-### Step 5: Regular Audit and Update

-Update your application regularly, and also review the code informally for vulnerabilities related to command injection.
-This will catch many cases of potential command injection and allow you to patch them before they become security issues.

-**Note:** These steps are not exhaustive and may not completely eliminate all risks associated with command injection, but they are a good starting point for securing your application.